ankraft/ACME-oneM2M-CSE/README.md

 In this case the configuration file *acme.ini* must be in the same directory.

-In additions, you can provide additional command line arguments that will override the respective values from the configuration file:
+In additions, you can provide additional command line arguments that will override the respective settings from the configuration file:

 - **-h**, **--help** : show a help message and exit.
 - **--config CONFIGFILE**: Specify a configuration file that is used instead of the default (*acme.ini*) one.
-- **--reset-db**: Reset and clear the database when starting the CSE.
+- **--db-reset**: Reset and clear the database when starting the CSE.
+- **--db-storage {memory,disk}**: Specify the DB´s storage mode.
 - **--log-level {info, error, warn, debug, off}**: Set the log level, or turn logging off.
 - **--import-directory IMPORTDIRECTORY**: Specify the import directory.